Employee Ownership Trust

-What is an EOT?
+What is an Employee Ownership Trust?

+An Employee Ownership Trust is a type of Employee Benefit Trust established for all employees of the company.
 It is the ‘vehicle’ used to acquire a controlling interest (of more than 50%) in a trading company from its business owners.

-Legal requirements for an Employee Ownership Trust
+Conditions and rules for setting up an Employee Ownership Trust

 There are a number of conditions to establish an EOT that will require careful consideration by business owners in consultation with their staff.
 These include: